 3- They are very thin

-Most primers designed for prepping vehicles like cars and trucks has a runnier consistency.
+Most primers designed for prepping vehicles like cars and trucks have a runnier consistency.

 This means if you use them in your home for your cabinets or other furniture items (in your basement, garage, etc) you will need to apply several thin coats in order to achieve the coverage and finish you desire.

-Also, remember that if you already have varnish, stain, laminate, or veneer on your cabinets, automotive primer paints would not adhere very well on them.
+Also, remember that if you already have varnish, stain, laminate, or veneer on your cabinets, automotive primer paints would not adhere very well to them.

 4- They are more toxic